12 Paper Crafting Tools Ever Crafter Should Own!

 A Paper Cutter

 You can't possibly work doing any kind of paper crafts without this tool.
 It's a must.
 I have two that I love, one is cheaper and more portable, so if you're going to a crop it's easy to take along.
 The other is not as easy to take, but after burning through about a dozen paper cutters, this one is definitely my favorite.
 The portable one I recommend comes from my friends at Cricut again.
 Cricut's paper Trimmer is not too expensive and fits nicely in any tote bag you might be taking to a crop.
 I feel like the blade has held up on this trimmer far longer than it did on any of my previous trimmers, so that has definitely been a plus.
 The Cadillac of paper trimmers is the Cutterpillar Pro.
 You can get it in a 6-inch size or a full 12-inch size.
 This one is pricey, but to me it was worth every penny.
-Why?
+Why?- The Cutterpillar Pro has a self sharpening blade.
+I have never had to replace it.

-• The blade is a rotary cut, so it is smooth and never shreds your paper or catches on lose ends.
+- The blade is a rotary cut, so it is smooth and never shreds your paper or catches on lose ends.

-• There is a light along the cutting edge that you can turn on.
+- There is a light along the cutting edge that you can turn on.
 It lets you see through the paper and you can see EXACTLY where you're cutting.

-• There is no arm or other implement that holds the paper down (it doesn't need it) so you can cut tiny, thin strips because you can see the exact location of the cut.
+- There is no arm or other implement that holds the paper down (it doesn't need it) so you can cut tiny, thin strips because you can see the exact location of the cut.

-• The measurement grid is precise and covers the entire board, so there is no guessing.
+- The measurement grid is precise and covers the entire board, so there is no guessing.

 A Corner Punch